15 Tips For Growing Beautiful Orchids Indoors

 Maintain the Right Temperature

-If you keep your plants outdoors in the warm seasons, be sure to bring them inside during times of extreme temperature shifts, and if the temperature drops below 40°.
-If you can identify the region where your orchid grows naturally, it should be fairly simple to determine its temperature needs.
+If you keep your plants outdoors in the warm seasons, be sure to bring them inside during times of extreme temperature shifts and if the temperature drops below 40°F. If you can identify the region where your orchid grows naturally, it should be fairly simple to determine its temperature needs.

-Orchids are classified as cool- intermediate– and warm-growing depending on their needs.
-Most orchids in all categories tolerate high heat in the summer, in temperatures of 100° and higher, they will need more shade and more water to keep from burning or drying out.
+Orchids are classified as cool, intermediate, and warm-growing depending on their needs.
+Most orchids in all categories tolerate high heat in the summer.
+In temperatures of 100°F and higher, they will need more shade and more water to keep from burning or drying out.

 Orchids require high humidity of about 60-80%.

 Orchids are predominantly native to tropical and sub-tropical climates.
-If you’ve ever vacationed in a tropical climate, you know that, outdoors, they have much higher humidity than most people prefer inside their homes.
+They’re used to much higher humidity than most people prefer inside their homes.
 They absorb much of their water and nutrients from the air around them, so their need for humidity is high.

-Orchids can be misted, a humidifier can be used, or a plate of water be placed beneath the plant.
+Use a humidifier for orchids indoors, or place a plate of water beneath the plant.
 When using the last method, use stones to elevate the pot, making sure that the roots of the plant never sit in the water.
 A lack of humidity can cause wilted leaves or a dying plant.

 Avoid Overwatering